Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Background and Related Works

 \subsection{Adversarial Perturbations}

-Adversarial Perturbations are intentionally designed noises that are imperceptible to human observers yet can seriously reduce the deep neural network performance if added to the input image.
+Adversarial Perturbations are intentionally designed noises that are imperceptible to human observers yet can seriously reduce the performance of deep neural networks when added to the input image.
 Many methods \cite{goodfellow2014explaining,kurakin2016adversarial,moosavi2016deepfool,dong2018boosting,9453106,9207872,8781934,10163476,xie2019improving,lin2019nesterov} have been proposed to impair image classifiers by adding adversarial perturbations on the entire image.
 The following briefly overviews several classic attack methods relevant to this work.

 {\bf FGSM.} Fast Gradient Sign Method (FGSM) \cite{goodfellow2014explaining} is the method that can update the input image within a distortion bound in one step based on the sign of the gradient, calculated by a designed objective.
-Let $x,y$ be the input image and its ground-truth label, $x^{adv}$ be the generated adversarial image.
+Let $x,y$ be the input image and its ground-truth label, and $x^{adv}$ be the generated adversarial image.
 The update process to obtain $x^{adv}$ can be written as

 where $\mc{L}(\cdot, \cdot)$ is the designed objective function, $\nabla_{x}$ is the gradient with respect to image $x$, $\alpha$ is the step size and $sign$ is a function that retains the sign of values. $\epsilon$ is the distortion bound.
 Then the obtained image is truncated to a valid range $[0,255]$.